qleonardolp/xsens_mtw_driver-release/README.md

 ## Goals

-- Read at least two accelerometers and publish free_acceleration @ 200 Hz is apparently impossible once the `rostopic hz` is bounded by the "desiredUpdateRate" value set to the Xsens Awinda Station.
+- _Read at least two accelerometers and publish free_acceleration @ 200 Hz_: is apparently impossible once the `rostopic hz`
+is bounded by the "desiredUpdateRate" value set to the Xsens Awinda Station.
 The maximun value that works with two MTw is 120 Hz.
+However, the `acc_based_control` node is working at 240 Hz.

 ## Usage